kLMWOLFF/Theory-Practice/INSPIRATION/QUESTIONS.md

        **Questions TOUCH:**
         - How many things do we touch in a day?
-        - With what kind of shapes/textures do our skin interact?
+        - What kind of shapes/textures do our skin interact with?

        **Questions HAPTICS:**
         -